TanStack/query/docs/framework/react/guides/mutations.md

 ## Retry

-By default TanStack Query will not retry a mutation on error, but it is possible with the `retry` option:
+By default, TanStack Query will not retry a mutation on error, but it is possible with the `retry` option:

 [//]: # 'Example9'